awawablah/maroon/README.md

 - **Role Hierarchy**: Cannot moderate users with equal or higher roles
 - **Admin Protection**: Cannot moderate Discord Administrators
 ```

+## ⚙️ Configuration

+The bot uses `src/config.json` for its configuration.
+Here are the available options:

+- **`moderationLogChannelId`**: Discord channel ID where all moderation actions will be logged
+- **`ignoredChannels`**: Array of channel IDs where the bot will ignore certain features
+- **`wwydSettings`**: Configuration for the "What Would You Do" feature
+- **`approvedSubmissionRoleId`**: Role ID for approved submissions

+To get a Discord channel ID:
+1. Enable Developer Mode in Discord (Settings → Advanced → Developer Mode)
+2. Right-click on the channel → Copy ID
+3. Paste the ID into the config file

 ## 🛠️ Development